Code-Institute-Submissions/jcode-bootcamp/README.md

 ### Acknowledgements

-* Thank you to my mentor, Caleb, for the continuous feedback and support.
+* Thank you to my mentor for the continuous feedback and support.